Coffee Crater: Geology

-As a part of the Mount Edziza volcanic complex, Coffee Crater lies within a broad area of volcanoes and lava flows called the Northern Cordilleran Volcanic Province, which extends from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline phonolite, trachyte and comendite are locally abundant.
+As a part of the Mount Edziza volcanic complex, Coffee Crater lies within a broad area of volcanoes called the Northern Cordilleran Volcanic Province, which extends from northwestern British Columbia northwards through Yukon into easternmost Alaska.
+The dominant rocks that make up these volcanoes are alkali basalts and hawaiites, but nephelinites, basanites and peralkaline phonolites, trachytes and comendites are locally abundant.
 These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
-The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.
+Volcanism in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.

 Coffee Crater is a basaltic cinder cone of the Big Raven Formation, the youngest stratigraphic unit of the Mount Edziza volcanic complex.
 The construction of Coffee Crater took place during the Holocene and was accompanied by the eruption of lava and tephra.
 It overlies a broad lobe of Kakiddi Formation trachyte which likely issued from Punch Cone in the north-northwest on the southwestern flank of Ice Peak.
 Edziza obsidian associated with the Armadillo Formation occurs adjacent to Coffee Crater.

 Coffee Crater was the source of a lava flow that travelled to the southwest.
 The northern edge of the terminal lobe of this lava flow is bounded by an 18 m high escarpment which likely formed by collapse after the lava flow ponded against and partially overrode stagnant ice on the Big Raven Plateau.
 Exposed in the escarpment are pillows, radial columnar jointing and minor tuff breccia.